PizzaDAO/pizza-smartcontract/TestBatchMintFix.md

 **recover the initial failed startBatchMint attempt and the contract state**
 - `npx hardhat run --network sepolia scripts/box.v5.startBatchMint.recovery.ts`
+- note, this will not broadcast the transaction, it will log out the data for the transactions which should be submitted to the proxy from the multisig

 **call startBatchMint again, confirming the use of the function is no longer blocked**
 - Go to etherscan and use the function again, with a reasonably sized call to the function.